Undergraduate BSc (Hons)

 The aim of this module is to show you how to learn by observation, investigation, comparison and engagement and to develop your practical learning and presentation methods which can be applied generically during the rest of the course and beyond.

-Choose one option from the following:
+Choose two options from the following:

 Primate Behaviour and Conservation